tjd1234/cmpt383summer2022/docs/languages/racket/racket_intro.md

 ```

 `=` only tests if *numbers* are equal.
 The more general-purpose `equal?`
-function tests if two values --- which might not be numbers --- are the same.
+function tests if any two values --- which might not be numbers --- are the
-`equal?` tests numbers for equality, and many other types of values as well.
+same.

 ## Symbols and Quoting

 **Symbols** are a kind of value that are not found in many other mainstream
 languages.
-[Racket] symbols start with a `'`, i.e . a **single-quote**, or
+[Racket] symbols start with a `'`, i.e. a **single-quote**, or
 **quote** for short, followed by one or more characters.
 For example, `'a`,
 `'x28`, `'hamster`, and `'color-of-first-shape` are all examples of symbols.